Select therapeutic use:

-Not for initial use.
+Not for initial opioid use.
 Swallow whole.
 Take once daily.
 Use lowest effective dose for shortest duration. >17yrs: Individualize based on prior analgesic treatment experience.
-Monitor closely within first 24–72hrs of starting therapy.
-See full labeling for converting from other opioids.
-Discontinuation of therapy: taper gradually by 25–50% every 2 or 3 days down to a dose of 8mg before discontinuing.
-Moderate hepatic impairment: start with 25% of normal dose; severe hepatic impairment: consider alternate therapy.
-Moderate renal impairment: start with 50% of normal dose; severe renal impairment: start with 25% of normal dose or consider alternate therapy.
+May adjust by increments of 4–8mg every 3–4 days.
+Conversion from other opioids: see full labeling.
+Moderate hepatic impairment: initiate with 25% of normal dose; severe hepatic impairment: consider alternatives.
+Moderate renal impairment: initiate with 50% of normal dose; severe renal impairment: consider alternatives.
+Withdraw gradually by 25–50% every 2–3 days.

 ≤17yrs: not established.